darkhackersl/Thenu-MD-BETA-Pair/README.md

 - **Get SESSION-ID**: Submit the phone number to receive a SESSION-ID.
 - **Copy Code**: Easily copy the received code to the clipboard with a click.
 - **Loading Spinner**: Visual feedback while waiting for the response.

+## Live Demo

+You can see the live demo of the Paire Code at [Live Demo Link](https://bizarre-silvia-thenu-md-pair-0408ca59.koyeb.app/).

 ## Deployment

 You can deploy this application on various platforms.
 Here are some options: